yilincaii/Lab5_Starter/README.md

 # Lab 5 - Starter
 Make sure you make a PR to your own repo's main and not the class' repo!!
 Otherwise you will lose points!!
 ## Name: Yilin Cai

 ---

+## Note on Branch Usage

+Before Part 2 (GitHub Actions), all my development work — including changes to `README.md` and the implementation of `explore.js` / `expose.js` — was done on the `setup` branch.
+After completing the first part, I merged `setup` into `master` to proceed with GitHub Actions, following the lab requirements.

+From that point onward, all commits and pull requests related to GitHub Actions and automated testing were conducted between the `master` and `testing` branches

+---
 ## GitHub Pages Links